Alfred Albert Pettifer

 His parents married 24 December 1892 at St Andrew’s, Watford.
 Harriet died 20 May 1943 in Watford aged 76, and was buried 25 May in Vicarage Road Cemetery, Watford; James died 19 September 1946 in Watford aged 76, and was buried 24 September, also in Vicarage Road Cemetery.

 Alfred was born 19 February 1898 or 1900 in Rickmansworth, Herts, and baptised 1 February 1903 at All Saints, Croxley Green, Herts.
-He was employed by John Dickenson & Co at their Croxley Mills.
+He was employed by John Dickenson & Co at their Croxley Mill.

 On the 1901 Census, aged 1 he lived in Watford, with his parents and two siblings.